A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Nitin Passa for his contributions to the numerical ideas behind this application of ASC.
 In addition, we appreciate the help of Dr. Igor Tolokh for supplying the double-stranded DNA snapshot, and Dr. Andrew Fenley for his useful comments and suggestions.
-This work was supported by NIH Grant R21GM131228.